nebari-dev/nebari/docs/source/dev_guide/architecture.md

 ## Installation

-You can install QHub through `pip`:
+After you have cloned the QHub locally, you can install QHub through `pip`:

-    pip install qhub-ops
+    python -m pip install -e .

+To install the pre-commit hooks, run:

+    pre-commit install

 After the installation, the next step is to configure QHub.